dataroland/Weather_Forecast_Accuracy_Comparision/0_README.md

 ## Project Focus

 Project Focus: Budapest Weather (between 15 June 2023 and 31 March 2024).
 I have collected comprehensive data on temperature (high and low) and precipitation.
+As for the methodology of comparison I have used the following source: https://www.forecastadvisor.com/

 ## Analyzing Accuracy